amaliariegelhuth/Huffman-Coding/README.md

 ## Step 1: Creating a frequency table
 Create a `HashMap` in `Huff.java` that will serve as your frequency table.
 It will map a character to information about that character.
 You should consider creating a class for storing information about a character (e.g., frequency, Huffman code, length of the Huffman code) that can serve as the values in this `HashMap`.

 Read in the input file as shown in `Huff.java` and consider each character.
 If the character aready exists, add 1 to its current frequency total in that character's value in the `HashMap`.
 Otherwise, enter 1 in its value in the `HashMap`.
-Again, you might want to map from characters (or `int`s representing characters) to some class that stores information about the character.
+Again, you might want to map from chars to some class that stores information about the character, rather than just to an integer.

 ## Step 2: Building the binary Huffman tree